Skip to Content

 Yang (John) Zhuang

-Yang (John) Zhuang, originally from Shanghai, China, is a Ph.D. candidate in hospitality and tourism management at the University of South Carolina.
-He holds a B.S. in hotel management from Macao University of Tourism and an M.S. in international wine management from The Hong Kong Polytechnic University.
-Zhuang's research focuses on wine tourism, wine education, health tourism and consumer behavior.
-Beyond academics, he has a passion for history, literature and culinary arts, especially baking.
-Fluent in Cantonese and Shanghainese, Zhuang is an advocate for language diversification and enjoys traveling, capturing moments through photography during his adventures.
+Yang (John) Zhuang is a Ph.D. student in the Hospitality and Tourism Management at the University of South Carolina.
+As a native from Shanghai, China, Zhuang holds a B.S. in hotel management from Macao University of Tourism and a M.S. in international wine management from The Hong Kong Polytechnic University.
+His research focuses on wine tourism, consumer behavior, and information processing.
+Beyond academics, he has a strong passion for history, philosophy, and culinary arts, especially baking.
+He is also an amateur photographer.
+Fluent in Cantonese and Shanghainese, Zhuang is an advocate for language diversification and enjoys traveling, visiting museums, and capturing moments through photography during his adventures.

 Challenge the conventional.
 Create the exceptional.
 No Limits.